-The film score is notable and the chase scenes in scenic Malta were exciting, but missing were the intrigue and mystique of the 1993 version.
+The film score is notable, and the chase scenes in scenic Malta were exciting, but the intrigue and mystique of the 1993 version were missing.
 The film seemed a bit long as I noted several individuals seated near me dozing off.

-The gravitas provided by the patrician Richard Attenborough as entrepreneur John Hammond, and the sheer inventiveness of Steven Spielberg‘s 1993 triple Oscar-winning version were absent.
-Although Sam Neill, Jeff Goldblum, and Laura Dern returned for this installment, much of their dialogue seemed fatuous and even glib at times.
+The gravitas provided by the patrician Richard Attenborough as entrepreneur John Hammond and the sheer inventiveness of Steven Spielberg‘s 1993 triple Oscar-winning version was absent.
+Although Sam Neill, Jeff Goldblum, and Laura Dern returned for this installment, much of their dialogue sometimes seemed fatuous and glib.
 They are no longer the erudite scientists delving into the mysteries of DNA fueling Hammond’s grandiose plans to bring dinosaurs back to life for a mega amusement park.
 The emerging re-romance of Ellie Sattler and Alan Grant seemed a bit vague and contrived.

 So why the big audiences this premiere weekend?
-Perhaps it’s because since Covid has waned more people are going to movies again.
+Perhaps it’s because since Covid has waned, more people are going to movies again.
 Although theaters gradually reopened, audiences were masked and minimal, and there was a shortage of interesting new films.
-The Jurassic series boasts a history of success and interest and it’s logical that audiences would turn out, if not just out of curiosity.
+The Jurassic series boasts a history of success and interest; logically, audiences would turn out, if not just out of curiosity.

 Directed by Colin Trevorrow